Agencies aren't the right model all the time.

 Pulling that offer led to a significant decline in leads and overall engagement, which wasn't part of the plan.

 The risks we take are calculated, but they are risks nonetheless.
 But look around you.
 All of the successful businesses are taking risks.
-Robert Half has every one of their salary guides posted on their website in true inbound fashion - gated behind forms, and categorized based on job type.
+Robert Half has every one of their salary guides posted on their website in true inbound fashion - gated behind forms and categorized based on job type.

 It used to be that you had to schedule an in-person meeting with one of their reps to get that guide, but they realized how many more people they could reach by putting them online, and how many engaged leads they could generate by gating them.

 If you don't have an appetite for risk, maybe that's why you're thinking about bringing in an agency to begin with... because we can do it for you.
-But you have to be ready to relenquish some of that control.
+But you have to be ready to relinquish some of that control.

 They don't like to deviate